The short version of our feelings on The Purge, are that this movie really sucked.

 In order to avoid spoiling this movie for those of you who want to see it, I'm not going to start discussing it further until after the spoiler bar below.
 If you don't want to be spoiled now, stop reading.

-Here's why The Purge sucks; it has an interesting and compelling premise, which it bumbled and mishandled to the point of parody.
+The Purge sucks; it has an interesting and compelling premise, which it bumbled and mishandled to the point of parody.
 This movie was filled with so many "Oh, come on!" moments, that I started to wonder if that was the writer/director's intent.
 Sadly, I don't believe that it was.

 When the day of The Purge arrives, our main characters seem to be in a relaxed state about everything.
 No one checks the house for people who might be hiding within, they don't make a survival plan as a family to cover worst case scenarios, and no one aside from the father is armed.
-Sure, he has a little pistol tucked in his belt "even though he won't need it", but they're all just to lackadaisical about the whole thing that it's frustrating.
+Sure, he has a little pistol tucked in his belt "even though he won't need it," but they're all just so lackadaisical about the whole thing that it's frustrating.
 Maybe that was the point, but why Dad couldn't just hand Mom a shotgun and say "Bitch, be ready!," I'll never know.

 They seem to think that all they need to do when The Purge begins at 7, is just push a button which lowers the security shutters into place, set the alarm, and all is well until the morning.
 Of course the young Son of the family has the codes to their state of the art security system, because that seems like a pretty rational thing to give a kid on the most dangerous night of the year.
-Don't give him a gun, but the codes to open up your house to any murderous passers by (which is exactly what happens), is just fine.
+Don't give him a gun, but the codes to open up your house to any murderous passer's by (which is exactly what happens), is just fine.

 Let's not forget the daughter either, who basically almost cost her father his life because she's snotty and selfish, and has poor taste in older men.